 - Root right into your pelvic core when you lift your feet from the ground.
 Keep your knees in a bending position.

-- Straighten and elongate your back at an angle of 45 degrees from the ground.
+- Straighten and elongate your back at 45 degrees from the ground.
 Next, create a V-shape using your thighs and the torso.